jlad26/bulk-attachment-download/readme.md

 ### 1.3.1

-Release date: 3 January 2021
+Release date: 4 January 2021

 * Enhancement: Enable bulk downloading for the Media Library Grid mode.
+* Maintenance: Refactoring code into a plugin class.

 ### 1.3.0